 In an effort to reduce time and paper, the DHPA archaeological staff, with the assistance of the INDOT CRS archaeological staff has developed an Archaeological Short Report format.
 This format may be used for archaeological records checks and Phase 1a Reconnaissance regardless of acreage provided that no previously recorded sites are present and that no new sites are found.
 When an archaeological site, which includes isolated finds, is encountered, a full written report following guidance provided in the Current Guidebook for Indiana Historic Sites and Structures Inventory—Archaeological Sites and the Indiana Cultural Resources Manual will need to be submitted.
 For projects being conducted under IC 14-21-1, be aware of the requirements of 312 IAC 21-3-8 (d) regarding an abbreviated project completion report and 312 IAC 21-3-8 (e) regarding an archaeological records check or literature search.

 Although strongly encouraged, the use of the Archaeological Short Report format is not mandatory and if you choose to complete a full written report, you may do so.
 The short report should be submitted the same way one would submit an archaeological records check or Phase 1a Reconnaissance report.

 If you chose to use the Archaeological Short Report format, please note that all of the fields must be filled in and that handwritten forms will not be accepted.
 Incomplete or inaccurate forms will be returned to the submitter without comment.
 Additionally, upon review, the form may also be returned to the submitter with the request that a full written report be provided.

 Archaeologists who wish to work in Indiana or conduct records checks must meet certain qualifications.
-Questions regarding these qualifications, should be directred to the DHPA at (317) 232-1646 or DHPA@dnr.in.gov.
+Questions regarding these qualifications, should be directed to the DHPA at (317) 232-1646 or SHAARDAdmin@dnr.IN.gov.

 To see the qualification requirements for work in Indiana, see: